medo/Pandas-Farm/README.md

 ### Driver

-Now you ready to play with cluster pandas.
+Now you ready to play with Panda Farm.
 All you need to do is create a function that takes a dataframe and returns a dataframe.

 ```python
 import pandas.rpy.common as rcom